 - From both Manchester and Newcastle airports, the travel time by train to St Bees is approximately 4 hours.
 St Bees is served by regular trains from Carlisle and Barrow-in-Furness, from where you can connect to all UK destinations.
 Journey time from London is about 5 hours.
 Please check the Traveline website or use the Omio planner above.

-- 8 nights in twin/double rooms with an en-suite or private bathroom (3-star hotels, B&Bs and guesthouses as listed in the itinerary)
+- 7 nights in twin/double rooms with an en-suite or private bathroom (small hotels, B&Bs and guesthouses)

-- Detailed journey documentation and practical information: personalised trip notes and maps (emailed before departure and a hard copy provided at the first hotel; one set per booking)
+- Detailed journey documentation and practical information: personalised trip notes and maps (digital copy only)

-- Luggage transfers from hotel to hotel – up to 20 kg per person
+- Luggage transfers from hotel to hotel – up to 20 kg per bag

 - 24/7 phone assistance by our local office/representative in Cheltenham